6. How we select scholars

 - We screen applicants: We assess applicants against our eligibility criteria and our selection guidelines.
 We compare the preferred courses of each applicant with our recommended study subjects.
 This initial screening process takes place typically in March-April.

-- We advise you of our decision: We email applicants to advise them if they will continue to the next selection stage or if we have eliminated their application.
-This takes place typically in April.
+- We advise you of our decision: We email applicants to advise them if they will continue to the next selection stage or if their application has been unsuccessful.
+This typically takes place in April.

 Note for PhD applicants: We recommend you start contacting suitable PhD supervisors, if you have not already done this.
 Scholarship applicants may apply to undertake doctoral studies in any of the identified sectors.
 They must, however, be able to show that there are employment opportunities on their return that require them to undertake unsupervised post-doctoral research, or to teach at degree level.
 They must also be able to show how their proposed research proposal will benefit the country, and that they have approached the university to identify appropriate supervisors.

-- We advise you of our decision: We email applicants to advise them if they will continue to the interview stage or if we have eliminated their application.
+- We advise you of our decision: We email applicants to advise them if they will continue to the interview stage or English language testing, or if their application has been unsuccessful.

-- Four countries have English tests: We organise and pay for applicants from Cambodia, Lao PDR, Myanmar and Timor-Leste to sit the English competency test in their own country.
+- Four countries have English language tests before interview: We organise and pay for applicants from Cambodia, Lao PDR, Myanmar and Timor-Leste to sit the English competency test in their own country.
 Only applicants, who pass the IELTS test, will continue to the interview stage.

-- We interview applicants: Two of our representatives interview each applicant at the New Zealand Embassy or New Zealand High Commission in that applicant’s own country.
-In some cases, we interview applicants by phone or online video conference (i.e. Skype).
-Interviews take place typically in May-July.
+- We interview applicants: Each applicant will be interviewed at the New Zealand Embassy or New Zealand High Commission, in the applicant’s own country, or by phone or online video conference (i.e. Skype).
+Interviews take place typically in May/July.

 How to prepare for your scholarship interview

-Note for PhD applicants: At the interview, you must bring emails that prove you have a PhD supervisor or you are close to confirming a PhD supervisor.
+Note for PhD applicants: Prior to the interview, applicants must provide evidence that they have a PhD supervisor or are close to confirming a PhD supervisor.

-- We advise you of our decision: We email applicants to advise them if they are a preferred candidate, or a candidate on the reserve list, or if we have eliminated their application.
+We advise you of our decision: We email applicants to advise them if they are a preferred candidate, or a candidate on the reserve list, or if their application has been unsuccessful.

 - Preferred candidates apply for admission to their preferred courses and apply for a student visa